-This page contains an overview of the gcloud command-line tool and its common command patterns and quirks.
+This page contains an overview of the Google Cloud CLI and its common command patterns and capabilities.

-The gcloud command-line interface is a tool that provides the primary CLI to Google Cloud Platform.
-You can use this tool to perform many common platform tasks either from the command-line or in scripts and other automations.
+The Google Cloud CLI is a set of tools to create and manage Google Cloud resources.
+You can use these tools to perform many common platform tasks from the command line or through scripts and other automation.

-For example, you can use the gcloud CLI to create and manage:
+For example, you can use the gcloud CLI to create and manage the following:

-- Google Compute Engine virtual machine instances and other resources
+- Compute Engine virtual machine instances and other resources

 - Google Kubernetes Engine clusters

-- Google Cloud DNS managed zones and record sets
+- Cloud DNS managed zones and record sets

-You can also use the gcloud CLI to deploy App Engine applications and perform other tasks.
-Read the gcloud CLI reference to learn more about the capabilities of this tool.
+You can also use the gcloud CLI to deploy App Engine applications, manage authentication, customize local configuration, and perform other tasks.

-beta.
-These components allow you to use the gcloud CLI to work
+allow you to use the gcloud CLI to work with Cloud Bigtable,

-with Google Cloud Bigtable, Google Cloud Dataflow and other parts of the Cloud
+Dataflow, and other parts of the Google Cloud at earlier release

-The gcloud CLI releases have the same version number as the SDK.
-The current SDK version is 280.0.0.
-You can download and install previous versions of the SDK from the download archive.
+The current gcloud CLI version is 392.0.0.
+You can download and install previous versions of the gcloud CLI from the download archive.

 The gcloud CLI commands have the following release levels: